19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (8) For the purposes of subsection (7)(a), a subsidiary proprietor —

-(a) shall be taken to have incurred a financial loss if the proceeds of sale for his lot, after such deduction as the Board may allow (including all or any of the deductions specified in the Fourth Schedule), are less than the price he paid for his lot;
+(a) shall be taken to have incurred a financial loss if the proceeds of sale for his lot, after such deduction as the High Court may allow (including all or any of the deductions specified in the Fourth Schedule), are less than the price he paid for his lot;

 [13/2010 wef 15/07/2010]

 (b) shall not be taken to have incurred a financial loss by reason only that his net gain from the sale of his lot will be less than the other subsidiary proprietors; and

-(c) shall not be taken to have incurred a financial loss by reason that the proceeds of sale for his lot, after such deduction as the Board may allow (including all or any of the deductions specified in the Fourth Schedule), are less than the price he paid for his lot if he had purchased the lot after a collective sale committee had signed a sale and purchase agreement to sell all the lots and common property to a purchaser.
+(c) shall not be taken to have incurred a financial loss by reason that the proceeds of sale for his lot, after such deduction as the High Court may allow (including all or any of the deductions specified in the Fourth Schedule), are less than the price he paid for his lot if he had purchased the lot after a collective sale committee had signed a sale and purchase agreement to sell all the lots and common property to a purchaser.

 [13/2010 wef 15/07/2010]

 [21/99; 46/2007]

-(9) The Board shall not approve an application made under subsection (1) —
+(9) The High Court or a Board shall not approve an application made under subsection (1) —

-(a) if the Board is satisfied that —
+(a) if the High Court or Board, as the case may be, is satisfied that —

 (i) the transaction is not in good faith after taking into account only the following factors: